NTIG-Uppsala/JIC-P.O.S/Documents/ApiDatabaseSetup.md

 ### Creating the Tables

-To set up the database with the required structure, copy and paste the SQL code below into your preferred database editor or commandline:
+To set up the database with the required structure, copy and paste the SQL code below into your preferred database editor or commandline.
+You need to create the products table before the sales table.t

 #### Create `products` Table
 ```sql